-Urge your Members of Congress to support H.R.
-5003 or similar legislation that restores advance refunding bonds and oppose any legislation that would eliminate or limit the tax-exempt status of municipal bonds.
+Urge your Members of Congress to support passage of legislation that restores advance refunding bonds and oppose any legislation that would eliminate or limit the tax-exempt status of municipal bonds.

 On December 23, 2017, President Trump signed the Tax Cuts and Jobs Act, the first major rewrite of the tax code since 1986.
 Initial drafts would have curtailed the tax-exempt status of municipal bonds and specified which projects would qualify for tax-exempt status.
 The final bill signed into law retained in full the tax-exempt status for all municipal bonds.

 However, the tax reform legislation eliminated the tax-exempt status of advance refunding bonds.
 Previously, counties could issue one advance refunding bond per tax-exempt municipal bond at a lower interest rate than the original bond.
 In fact, advance refunding bonds made up about a third of the municipal bond marketplace, with over $391 billion in advance refunding bonds issued between 2012 and 2016.
 Over that time frame, municipalities saved almost $12 billion of taxpayer money through this financing tool.